TV5Monde: Asia, Australia and New Zealand

 The channel is free to air from the AsiaSat 3S satellite, covering most of Asia and Australia.
 Triangle TV in Auckland, Nepal (Everest) and Wellington rebroadcasts some news programmes.
 In Nepal (Everest), TiVi5 Monde is broadcast by Dish Home on Channel no D-864.
 In Singapore, the StarHub TV service added the channel on 7 April 1997 and broadcasts it on Channel 152 for its digital service customers.
 TV5Monde Asie is available in television providers in Bangladesh.
 In Australia, multilingual broadcaster SBS broadcasts network news bulletin 64' Le Monde en français every day as part of WorldWatch programming.

 In India, Zee Network provides the channel for its Dish Network DTH services subscribers.
 Also, many others like Hathway cable TV and local cable TV operators offer TV5Monde free of cost.
 The channel is also available in Japan on the Fuji Television platform (as TV5MONDE Pacifique though Japan is a part of the Asia) and on Television New Zealand in New Zealand.

 In South Korea, ISP provider Qrix offers TV5 on its premium HD cable package.

-TV5Monde is also available in three former French colonies and Now French Speaking Countries Popularity in Southeast Asia (Vietnam, Cambodia, Laos) with English and Vietnamese subtitles via PPCTV and Selected Pay TV Providers in Cambodia, VTVCab and Major Pay TV Providers in Vietnam and Laosat TV in Laos.
+TV5Monde is also available in three former French colonies in Southeast Asia (Vietnam, Cambodia, Laos).